Intervention/docs/image/v4/modifying-images/advanced.md

 [TOC]

-If the supplied options are not sufficient, it is possible to create your own solutions using your own [custom extensions](/v4/modifying-images/custom-extensions).
+If the supplied options are not sufficient, you can create your own solutions using your own [custom extensions](/v4/modifying-images/custom-extensions).
-Furthermore, the native image object can be accessed, so that all functions used by the actual image processing libraries (such as GD or Imagick) can be used — even those not covered by Intervention Image.
+Furthermore, you can access the native image object, so that all functions used by the actual image processing libraries (such as GD or Imagick) can be used — even those not covered by Intervention Image.